Performance Metrics are the base foundation of any effective Google Ads marketing campaign.

-There are many metrics which you can use but it all depends on what you are tracking and the goals you have in mind.
+There are many d performance metrics you can use but it all depends on what you are tracking and the goals you have in mind.

-By focusing on key metrics, this will allow you to make continuous improvements and maximize your results.
+By focusing on key performance metrics, you will be able to make continuous improvements and maximize your results.